Developers: Christian Whitehead,

 - Menu: Goes to the main menu, in case this dev menu isn't exciting enough for you.

-- Media Demo: Used to showcase two different zones to various media outlets (has been removed as of RC 1.05.0713).
+- Media Demo: Used to showcase two different Zones to various media outlets (has been removed as of RC 1.05.0713).
 Those Zones were:

 - Green Hill Zone 1: Basically the same as the standard Green Hill Act 1, but all Big Rings are deactivated.
 Leads directly into Studiopolis Zone 1 with no fade-out.

-- Mania Mode: This is a text-based stage select for the main game.
+- Mania Mode: A text-based stage select for Mania Mode.
 There are two entries that aren't in the normal stage select:

-- Stardust Speedway Zone 2M: This is the area used for the Metal Sonic fight.
+- Stardust Speedway Zone 2M: The area used for the Metal Sonic fight.

 - Titanic Monarch Zone 3: The final boss area.

-- Special Stage: Play any of the seven special stages.
+- Special Stage: Play any of the fourteen Special Stages.

-- Blue Spheres: Play any of the 32 Blue Spheres stages.
+- Blue Spheres: Play any of the 32 Blue Sphere stages.
 Also includes a "Random" and "Random 2" option.
-Random 2 will use the "Mania" mode of the Blue Sphere stages, which adds new spheres with different effects.
+Random 2 will use the "Mania Mode" of the Blue Sphere stages, which adds new spheres with different effects.